LearnDash vs WP Courseware: Which is the Best WordPress LMS Plugin?

 - Charge for courses as a one-time fee or a recurring subscription.

-- Connect with other popular WordPress tools like bbPress to increase functionality.
+- Connect with other popular WordPress tools, such as bbPress, to increase functionality.

 They also both feature comprehensive, easily accessible documentation.